AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-create-a-library.md

 ---
-title: Add a Data Element, a Rule and a Library
+title: Create a Library
 description: Learn how to create Data Elements, Rules, and a Library in Launch.
-This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
+This lesson is part of the Implementing the Experience Cloud in Mobile iOS Swift Applications tutorial.
 seo-description:
-seo-title: Add a Data Element, a Rule and a Library
+seo-title: Create a Library in Launch, by Adobe
 solution: Experience Cloud
 ---